OB-lab/James-et-al.-2023-MolecularEcology/README.md

 	-nThreads 10
 ```

-This generated the beagle file to use for the PCA.
+This generated the beagle file to use for the Pincipal Component Analysis (PCA).

 PCA: